tapir-test/tapir-website/_posts/2018-03-27-simple-page-objects-model.md

 ---
 layout: post
 title:  "The Simple Page Object Model"
-description: "Keep your Page Objects simple, stupid!"
+description: "About the simplicity of Page Objects and how you could overcome their drawbacks."
 authors:
     - olibutzki
 permalink: /blog/simple-page-objects-model/